The Things They Carried Foreignness and "the Other" Quotes

 A while later, when we moved out of the hamlet, she was still dancing.
 "Probably some weird ritual," Azar said, but Henry Dobbins looked back and said no, the girl just liked to dance.
 (Style.1)

 By calling her dance a "weird ritual," Azar transforms the girl into an Other.
 She's Vietnamese, so she couldn't possibly just be dancing because she's traumatized and she needs to dance, right?
 But Henry Dobbins brings us gently down to Earth when he looks at the girl and recognizes her as human, not Other, and says that hey, maybe the girl just likes to dance.

 The town could not talk, and would not listen.
 "How'd you like to hear about the war?" he might have asked, but the place could only blink and shrug.
 (Speaking of Courage.32)

 It's pretty obvious that the physical town is standing in for America here.
-The town can only blink and shrug at Norman.
-Norman can't make himself understood.
+The town can only blink and shrug at Norman Bowker.
+He can't make himself understood.
 The town doesn't want to hear about his stories or the complexities of his experience.
-He's become Other, or it has.
+He's become Other, or maybe it has.